Top Five SEO Best Practices…

 Separately, good content helps lead to…

-- Write well constructed title tags.
+- Clean up your markup.
+Write well-constructed titles, unique to each page titles.
+Ensure you have one – and only one – keyword-rich H1 per page.
+Make sure every page you want indexed has at least one crawlable link to it.
 Different folks dispute the value of header and meta tags.
 But title tags get much love from SEOMoz (among others).

 - Measure your results.
 OK, this one takes some doing.
 But you can’t manage what you can’t measure.
 Establish appropriate metrics for your SEO efforts - I like measuring increased rank and decreased bounce rate on search-referred pages - and track your progress over time.